 It's no secret that we love a cup of coffee in Australia, but our cafe culture isn't exactly good for the environment.
-It turns out 2.7 million coffee cups are thrown away every day, with most ending up in landfill or on the street where they release methane as they break down.
+1.8 billion single use hot beverage cups are thrown away every year, with most ending up in landfill or on the street where they release methane as they break down.
+But a reusable coffee cup can help curb the environmental impact of your caffeine cravings.

 How much do reusable coffee cups cost?